 Our facility specializes in residential treatment, so we don’t have acute stabilization services at our facility.
 We maintain close relationships with Valle Vista Health System and Meadows Hospital, both of which offer acute hospitalization services.
 You can call Valle Vista in Greenwood (800-447-1348), Wellstone Regional Hospital (877-999-9355), or Meadows in Bloomington (800-972-4410) at any time to receive additional help.

 Columbus Behavioral Center for Children and Adolescents is a residential treatment facility committed to enhancing the mental health of children and adolescents by implementing quality therapeutic, behavioral and medical interventions.
-As an ethically and fiscally responsible organization, we strive to serve residents, their families and the community by providing a safe and compassionate environment in which healing can occur.
+As an ethically and fiscally responsible organization, we strive to serve residents, their families and the community by providing a secure and compassionate environment in which healing can occur.

 To be a premier provider of residential mental health services for children and adolescents, demonstrating positive patient outcomes and family-centered care.